 Oh my goodness, that would have to go on the list as one of those things you must do once but I’m not entirely sure I would do again in a hurry.
 It was STRONG!
 Still, when the Japanese words to politely decline something desert you in your time of need there’s not much choice.
 Kampai!

-At some point in the celebrations fire walking was on the agenda but with flames still jumping way taller than me it looked like it would be some time away so we headed off t0 explore other parts of Nara city and find something to eat before the Setsubun evening activities got underway.
+At some point in the celebrations, firewalking was on the agenda but with flames still jumping way taller than me it looked like it would be some time away so we headed off to explore other parts of Nara city and find something to eat before the Setsubun evening activities got underway.

-If you like the look of Gango-ji or you’re thinking of visiting Nara you might also want to read 10 reasons why I love Nara! for some extra things to see and do while you’re there.
+If you like the look of Gango-ji or you’re thinking of visiting Nara you might also want to read up on more things to do in Nara or why we absolutely love our time spent in Nara! for some extra things to see and do while you’re there.
 Nara is a great city to explore at a more leisurely and relaxed pace and small temples like Gango-ji embedded in the urban landscapes are just one of those reasons.

 If you’ve been to Gango-ji or to Nara let me know what you thought in the comments below.
 I love local festivals like this one at Gango-ji and always try to identify one or two to add to our itinerary when we travel.